A Basic Habit Tracker

 As I write this, it is a Wednesday near the end of September.
 But, even though it’s not a Monday, it’s not January 1st, and it’s not even the first of any month, I’m starting my habit tracker now.

 Because, honestly, there is never a good time to change.
-There will always be a reason to put change off until tomorrow or next week or next month.
+There will always be a reason to put change off until tomorrow, next week, or next month.
 It won’t be any easier later.
-I’ll just be further down the road I don’t want to be on.
-The same is true for you.
+You’ll just be further down the road you don’t want to be on.
+The same is true for me.

 Whenever you decide to start changing habits that are hurting you instead of helping you, it’ll be hard.
-It’ll be hard today or next week or next year or even 10 years from now.
+It’ll be hard today.
+It’ll be hard next week.
+It’ll be hard next year or even 10 years from now.
 Starting today means you’re one day closer to being who you want to be.

 What the Bible Says About Habits